 The Contemporary, The Polynesian Village Resort and The Grand Floridian are all monorail resorts and are just a quick monorail ride to and from the Magic Kingdom.
 These all have great restaurants, so if you have reservations at any of these resorts, take some time before or after your meal to explore.
 If you’re not dining at one of these resorts, however, even just getting a glimpse of these gorgeous grounds is worth the trip.

 The boat from Magic Kingdom is also an option as well.
-You can take the boat from Magic Kingdom to The Grand Floridian, The Polynesian and Fort Wilderness Lodge.
+You can take the boat from Magic Kingdom to The Grand Floridian, The Polynesian and Fort Wilderness Campground and Wilderness Lodge.
 The Contemporary is only about a 10 minute(or less) walk from Magic Kingdom.

 The Epcot resorts, The Yacht Club, The Beach Club, Disney’s Boardwalk Resort, and the Swan and Dolphin Resorts are all within walking distance from Epcot and only a boat ride from Hollywood Studios, which also make them easy to include in your resort hopping venture.
 There is also a walking path from Hollywood Studios to Epcot that you can reach these resorts without having to worry about transportation.